simple-frontend-dev/frontend-applications-split/README.md

 3. While possible, sharing dependencies between those teams (design system, common librairies) will not scale well with the number of dependencies

 #### [Example setup](./examples/separate-repositories/reverse-proxy-split/)

+## Why runtime dependencies?

+Runtime dependencies are much easier to synchronize accross apps as you can simply redeploy them for every apps to have their latest version, eliminating lots of tedious work.
+Of course that puts increase risks on those app deliveries so a good quality assurance process is necessary.

+The biggest advantage is that you can release hotfixes and new features for these dependencies without having to syncrhonize and redeploy all your applications.

+Common use case include sharing global UI componments like a header or footer as well as horizontal enablement such as analytics, A/B testing or observability.

+### What's the difference with a script tag loading a remote script that can be updated?

+There are 2 main advantages of using module federation:

+1. You can declare **shared** packages dependencies between your host and remotes such as framework dependencies (React, Vue etc) to reduce the overall bundle size while allowing the flexibility of framework development.
+2. Great developer experience and debuggigng tools.
+This is where v2 of module federation really shines in my opinion with debugging tools integration such as [Chrome DevTools](https://module-federation.io/guide/basic/chrome-devtool.html)